Frederick Pyne

 Frederick Pyne (born 30 December 1936) is an English actor best known for his role as original character Matt Skilbeck on the ITV soap Emmerdale Farm from 1972 to 1989.

-Biography

 Pyne attended Holloway County Grammar School (now Holloway School).
 He worked as a farmer before serving in the Royal Air Force, and then went to RADA for training as an actor.
 From 1966 to 1970, he worked on stage productions at the National Theatre at the Old Vic.

-His television appearances include Crossroads, Dixon of Dock Green, An Affair of Honour, The Three Princes, Talking to a Stranger, and R3 before his role on Emmerdale Farm from 1972 to 1989.
+Pyne's other television appearances include Crossroads, Dixon of Dock Green, An Affair of Honour, The Three Princes, Talking to a Stranger and R3.